REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Person-Based Analysis

-\smallsec{Contextual representation} We look into the contexts that each gender tends to be featured in, and with COCO as an example (Fig.~\ref{fig:co_context}), can see that images with females tend to be more indoors in scenes like \obj{shopping and dining} and with object groups like \obj{furniture}, \obj{accessory}, and \obj{appliance}.
+Looking beyond just the person themselves, we consider the contexts that people with different demographic attributes tend to be featured in through the object groups they cooccur with, and the scenes they appear in.
+We first consider people of two different genders in COCO, and in Fig.~\ref{fig:co_context} see that images with females tend to be more indoors in scenes like \obj{shopping and dining} and with object groups like \obj{furniture}, \obj{accessory}, and \obj{appliance}.
 On the other hand, males tend to be in more outdoors scenes like \obj{sports fields} and \obj{water, ice, snow}, and with object groups like \obj{sports} and \obj{vehicle}.
 These trends reflect gender stereotypes in many societies and can propagate into the models.
 While there is work on algorithmically intervening to break these associations, there are often too many proxy features to robustly do so.
-Thus it is useful to intervene at the dataset creation stage, and we will discuss more in Section~\ref{sec:gen_actionable}.
+Thus it can be useful to intervene at the dataset creation stage.

+Then, we consider these analyses in COCO along the ordinal variable of skin tone.
+In Fig.~\ref{fig:coco_skin} we see statistically significant trends according to the Wald test on a non-zero slope of regression lines where people with lighter skin tones are more likely to be in \obj{home or hotel} scenes and with object groups like \obj{furniture}, and people with darker skin tones are more likely to be in \obj{outdoor transportation} scenes and with object groups like \obj{vehicle}.
+In the next metric we dig deeper into these object categories by considering the particular objects themselves.